-Exclusive: Pilot made distress call on doomed Indonesian jet's previous flight
+Pilot radioed alert on doomed Indonesian jet's previous flight

 The same Boeing 737 MAX jet took off at 6:20 a.m. the next morning, bound for Bangka island, off Sumatra, and plunged into the sea 13 minutes later.
 Just before the crash, the pilot had made a request to return to base.

-A Lion Air spokesman declined to comment when asked about the distress call on the earlier flight, citing the ongoing crash investigation.
+A Lion Air spokesman declined to comment when asked about the alert on the earlier flight, citing the ongoing crash investigation.

 The budget airline’s CEO, Edward Sirait, said earlier this week that a technical problem had occurred on the Denpasar-Jakarta flight but it had been resolved “according to procedure”.